Houston Office: 713.225.8000 | The Woodlands Office: 281.609.2900

 • Six children or more = No less than 40%

-If the parent’s income is not enough to meet the child support payment, then the court will subtract the total child support amount off their available net income.
-The court will instead allocate what is left between the two parties to ensure the child’s needs are met adequately.
+If the parent’s income is not enough to meet the child support payment, then the court will subtract the total child support amount from their available net income.
+Instead, the court will allocate what is left between the two parties to ensure the child’s needs are adequately met.

 How Long Do I Have to Pay Child Support in Texas?